5mservers/Wifi-De-Auth-Attack-Detector/README.md

 Tired of wondering if someone’s messing with your Wi-Fi?
 Wi-Fi Guardian gives you eyes on the airwaves.
 Detect deauth attacks, watch devices on your LAN, and get real-time alerts — all with a sleek, modern GUI.
+This can be used with Windows or Linux.. but we highly advise using Linux

 ---